$0.00 0

 OTHER TEST METHODS

-Of course, the key question to ask in any fire is “how big is the fire?”, and the answer lies in the rate of heat release.
-A burning product will spread a fire to nearby products only if it gives off enough heat to ignite them.
-Moreover, the heat has to be released fast enough not to be dissipated or lost while traveling through the cold air surrounding any product that is not on fire.
-Therefore, heat-release rate dominates fire hazard, and it has been shown to be much more important than ease of ignition, smoke toxicity, or flame spread in controlling the time available for potential victims of a fire to escape.
+The key question in any fire scenario is, “How big is the blaze?”
+The answer lies in the heat-release rate.
+A burning product can only spread flames to nearby materials if it generates enough heat to ignite them.
+Additionally, the heat must be released quickly enough to avoid being dissipated as it travels through the cooler surrounding air.
+Heat-release rate is the primary factor in fire hazard and is far more critical than ease of ignition, smoke toxicity, or flame spread in determining the time available for occupants to escape.

 Figure 4.

-Special interior finish fire testing rules apply to some materials or products, as follows:
+Special interior finish ignition testing rules apply to some materials or products, as follows:

-• Textile wall and ceiling covering materials are required to meet a Class A flame-spread index and smoke-developed index (using the Steiner tunnel fire test), and be used in a sprinklered environment or have passed a specific roomcorner test for textile wall coverings (NFPA 265, a less severe test and one where there are no smoke obscuration requirements), which requires that flashover not occur.
+• Textile wall and ceiling covering materials are required to meet a Class A flame-spread index and smoke-developed index (using the Steiner tunnel test), and be used in a sprinklered environment or have passed a specific room corner test for textile wall coverings (NFPA 265, a less severe test and one where there are no smoke obscuration requirements), which requires that flashover not occur.

 ROOM-CORNER TEST